YasuniChamodya/Monitoring-Kafka/README.md

 <h4>Counters</h4>
 •	Partition count - total number of global partitions across all topics in the Kafka cluster (excluding replicas).<br/>
 •	Offline partitions- number of partitions that are offline in the cluster.
 This number should always be zero.
 If a partition is offline / down, means that the topics are also down).<br/>
-•	Offline partitions - number of under-replicated partitions for the broker.
+•	URP - number of under-replicated partitions for the broker.
 Should always be zero.
 Otherwise, partitions are lagging behind the rest of the clusters.<br/>
 •	Active controller count - one of the brokers is an active controller and all the ones are not controllers.
 This number should always be one.
 Zero means the Kafka cluster is not working/ there are no active controllers.<br/>
 •	Topic count - total number of topics across all brokers in the cluster.<br/>
 •	Total message count - Total number of producer requests to a broker.<br/>